julienmjaquet/web_scraping_tutorial/tutorial.md

 This tutorial was originally written for a bachelor course at the University of Fribourg, Switzerland, on November 2024. <br/>

 For the purpose of this tutorial, we are going to retrieve data from Wikipedia.
-More specifically, we are going to retrieve the table of all [Swiss municipalities](https://de.wikipedia.org/wiki/Liste_Schweizer_Gemeinden). <br/>
+More specifically, we are going to retrieve data on all [Swiss municipalities](https://de.wikipedia.org/wiki/Liste_Schweizer_Gemeinden). <br/>

 First, we have to load the necessary libraries and set the working path.
 ```